Czech Republic in the Eurovision Song Contest 2007: Eurosong 2007

-Eurosong 2007 was the national final organised by ČT in order to select the Czech entry for the Eurovision Song Contest 2007.
-Nine entries participated in the competition which took place on 10 March 2007 at the Veletržní Palác in Prague, hosted by Jirí Korn and Katerina Kristelová with the winner selected exclusively via a public vote.
+Eurosong 2007 was the national final organised by ČT in order to select its entry for the Eurovision Song Contest 2007.
+Nine entries participated in the competition which took place on 10 March 2007 at the Veletržní Palác in Prague, hosted by Jirí Korn and Katerina Kristelová with the winner selected exclusively via a public televote.
 The show was broadcast on ČT1 as well as streamed online via the broadcaster's website ceskatelevize.cz.
 The national final was also broadcast via radio on ČRo 1 - Radiožurnál with commentary by Martin Hrdinka.
 The national final was watched by 819,000 viewers in the Czech Republic with a market share of 23%.

 Competing entries

 ČT together with a four-member jury consisting of director Libor Kodad, producer Viktor Průša, Czech Head of Delegation for the Eurovision Song Contest Radim Smetana and screenwriter Ivan Hubač selected ten entries for the national final, which were presented to the public on 14 February 2007 during a press conference broadcast on ČT24.
 Seven of the entries were selected based on their recent success on the IFPI Radio 50 chart, while the remaining three entries were submitted by artists selected based on Czech music polls.
 Among artists that were approached by ČT but declined to participate were singers Aneta Langerová, Anna K, Lucie Vondráčková and Richard Krajčo as well as the group Kryštof.

 On 16 February 2007, ČT announced that Kabát would perform the song "Malá dáma" instead of "Burlaci", while L.B.P. would perform the song "Story of Life" instead of "So Real".
-On 27 February 2007, the broadcaster announced that Helena Vondráčková would perform the song "Ha Ha Ha" instead of "Samba", the latter of which was disqualified due to the song having been commercially released before 1 October 2006; the singer ultimately withdrew from the national final due to dissatisfaction with the voting process.
+On 27 February 2007, the broadcaster announced that Helena Vondráčková would perform the song "Ha Ha Ha" instead of "Samba", the latter of which was disqualified due to the song having been commercially released before 1 October 2006; the singer ultimately withdrew from the national final due to disagreements with the voting process.

 Final

 The final took place on 10 March 2007.
-Nine entries competed and the winner, "Malá dáma" performed by Kabát, was determined entirely by a public vote via SMS held between 23 February and 10 March 2007.
+Nine entries competed and the winner, "Malá dáma" performed by Kabát, was determined entirely by a public televote via SMS held between 23 February and 10 March 2007.
 In addition to the performances of the competing entries, the show was opened by the group Hamleti.